pbs-assess/pacea/README.md

     from 19 buoys.

--   outputs from the spatial British Columbia continental margin (BCCM) model, a coupled physical-biogeochemical model.
+-   outputs from the spatial British Columbia continental margin (BCCM) model, the coupled physical-biogeochemical model by Peña et al. (2019).
 Variables are for 40,580 spatial cells across Canada’s Pacific Exclusive Economic Zone, and are given as 27 years of monthly means (from 1993 to 2019).
 The variables are:

     -   dissolved oxygen concentration
     -   pH